-- Vitamins and Minerals: While many micronutrients are influenced by the mother’s diet, breast milk typically contains enough vitamins and minerals to support normal infant growth - with the exception of vitamins D and K.
+- Vitamins and Minerals: While many micronutrients are influenced by the mother’s diet, breast milk typically contains enough vitamins and minerals to support normal infant growth - except for vitamins D and K.

 - Infection-fighting compounds: These include an array of enzymes, growth factors, antibodies, and hormones.
 Breast milk is designed to help shape your baby’s natural immune defense.
 Some examples include Lactoferrin, Secretory IgA, Lysozyme, and Bifidus factor, which have unique purposes in an infant’s gastrointestinal tract.
-They help protect against microbes that can cause infection like E. Coli, Salmonella, and coliforms.
-It may also help prevent development of certain allergies, and promote the growth of protective Lactobacillus bacteria.
+They help protect against microbes that can cause infections like E. Coli, Salmonella, and coliforms.
+It may also help prevent the development of certain allergies and promote the growth of protective Lactobacillus bacteria.

 As you can see, breast milk is full of nutrients that are critical for baby formula to contain if this is to be their primary nourishment.

 Baby Formula Basics

 Commercial infant formula has been around since the late 1800s.
 Formulas have evolved over time per consumer demands, preferences.
 Furthermore, growing evidence has shown that to nourish babies best, an alternative to breastfeeding is needed.